 This is your community to GROW with! paradiGM aims to provide diverse opportunities for our members to grow and develop professionally and personally.
-We have a number of different programs already available but are always keen to learn new things so if you have an idea or suggestion for an opportunity or program please do not hesitate to get in touch with us – message Audrey Lustgarten on Discord if you are a member or send us an email if you are not yet a member at info (at) paradigmcommunity.org .
+We have a number of different programs already available but are always keen to learn new things so if you have an idea or suggestion for an opportunity or program please do not hesitate to get in touch with us – message Audrey Lustgarten on LinkedIn if you are a member or send us an email if not.

 At paradiGM we view growth holistically.
 We encourage people to be open, honest and authentic and to show up with their whole selves, rather than trying to divide neatly into the professional versus real self.
 To this end, we offer programming aimed at helping people to grow holistically and to form genuine connections with one another to build a community that can support them in their growth (and that they can give back to by supporting others).

 You can view our upcoming GROW events on the Events tab above.
-Our GROW programs to date have included the following:
+Recordings of some previous GROW events are available below.